 The ISAE 3402 standard, is an international recognized auditing standard issued by the international Auditing and Assurance Standards Board (IAASB).
 A service organization's auditor's examination is widely accepted, because it represents an in-depth audit of a service organization's control objectives and activities.
 The control framework and related controls are in detail included in the Systems and Organization Report (SOC).
-The scope of an ISAE 3402/SOC report consists of controls over information technology and operational processses which impact the finance of an organization.
+The scope of an ISAE 3402/SOC1 report consists of controls over information technology and operational processes which impact the finance of an organization.

 SOC reports can be distinguished in SOC1 and SOC2 reports.
 An ISAE 3402/SOC1 is focused on the financial statements and all processes that impact these.
 An ISAE 3000 (or SOC2) report is focused on meeting a broader set of user needs, including concerns over privacy, confidentiality and availability of systems.
 SOC2 reports are based on the Trust Services Principles and Criteria in a modular way.